interactivethings/catalog/docs/specimens/overview.md

 #### React

-When you use Catalog in React, specimen options are simply passed as properties to the specimen component.
+When you use Catalog in React, specimen options are simply passed as props to the specimen component.

 ```code|lang-jsx
 <HtmlSpecimen dark>